 sudo a2ensite virtual_host_file_name

-After the changes you should reload the apache with the following command:
+Then, you should reload the Apache with the following command:

 sudo service apache2 reload